ProjectSparkDev/ProjectSpark-Asset-Unlocker/README.md

 - Admin privilege

 ## how to:

+### make sure to keep a backup copy of your game folder, this program does not affect your saves
 1. download the latest [release](https://github.com/ProjectSparkDev/ProjectSpark-Asset-Unlocker/releases/latest)
 2. extract the exe and the dll files to the root of the game files (for example `C:\Program Files (x86)\Project Spark`)
 3. right click on `ProjectSpark Asset Unlocker.exe` and click Run as admin